stevegrunwell/stevegrunwell-com-legacy/wp-content/plugins/ewww-image-optimizer/readme.txt

 * full GMedia support
 * mozjpeg for improved lossless jpeg optimization (cloud only)
 * If you would like to help translate this plugin in your language, get more information here: http://www.shanebishop.net/ewww-io-plugin-translators/

+= 2.0.2 =
+* security: pngout error message properly sanitized to prevent XSS attack
+* changed: changed priority for processing Media Library images to run before Amazon Cloudfront plugin, this could affect other plugins that hook on wp_generate_attachment_metadata
+* fixed: cloud users seeing 'needs attention' incorrectly
+* fixed: error counter for bulk not being reset when successfully resuming
+* fixed: clarification about jpegmini and cmyk images
+* fixed: debugging errors for optipng/pngout levels should not be displayed for cloud users
+* fixed: pngout error was printing to screen prematurely
+* fixed: Image Store resizes were being double-optimized due to filename changes

 = 2.0.1 =
 * fixed: naming conflict with webp when jpg/png files have identical names, read NOTE above